Eljer Emblem Wood Toilet Seats

 - Non-corrosive, heavy duty nylon hardware for easy mounting

-- Hinges allow slight front to back adjustment
+- Hinges allow slight front to back adjustment, but are not slow closing

 - Four color matched bumpers for stability